History of Haiti: Elections and coups (1934–1957)

-Vincent's presidency (1934–1941)
+Vincent presidency (1934–1941)

 President Vincent took advantage of the comparative national stability, which was being maintained by a professionalized military, to gain absolute power.
 A plebiscite permitted the transfer of all authority in economic matters from the legislature to the executive, but Vincent was not content with this expansion of his power.
 In 1935 he forced through the legislature a new constitution, which was also approved by plebiscite.
 The constitution praised Vincent, and it granted the executive sweeping powers to dissolve the legislature at will, to reorganize the judiciary, to appoint ten of twenty-one senators (and to recommend the remaining eleven to the lower house), and to rule by decree when the legislature was not in session.
 Although Vincent implemented some improvements in infrastructure and services, he brutally repressed his opposition, censored the press, and governed largely to benefit himself and a clique of merchants and corrupt military officers.

 Under Calixte the majority of Garde personnel had adhered to the doctrine of political nonintervention that their Marine Corps trainers had stressed.
 Over time, however, Vincent and Dominican dictator Rafael Leónidas Trujillo Molina sought to buy adherents among the ranks.
 Trujillo, determined to expand his influence over all of Hispaniola, in October 1937 ordered the indiscriminate butchery by the Dominican army of an estimated 14,000 to 40,000 Haitians on the Dominican side of the Massacre River.
 Some observers claim that Trujillo supported an abortive coup attempt by young Garde officers in December 1937.
 Vincent dismissed Calixte as commander and sent him abroad, where he eventually accepted a commission in the Dominican military as a reward for his efforts while on Trujillo's payroll.
 The attempted coup led Vincent to purge the officer corps of all members suspected of disloyalty, marking the end of the apolitical military.